Small ‘People’s Convoy’ group splinters off for D.C. excursion amid continued demonstrations

 “It does feel like they’re playing a big game now,” Aniano said.
 They’re “pushing just a little bit farther every day to see what they can get away with, and that’s worrisome, too.”

-The convoy’s leadership and supporters have met with several Republican lawmakers, including Sen. Ted Cruz (R-Tex.), who visited the Hagerstown Speedway last week and road shotgun in a truck to D.C. for a news conference.
+The convoy’s leadership and supporters have met with several Republican lawmakers, including Sen. Ted Cruz (R-Tex.), who visited the Hagerstown Speedway last week and rode shotgun in a truck to D.C. for a news conference.

 At the group’s evening rally Tuesday night, co-organizer Mike Landis referenced Washington residents in saying the group will “keep going back every day and just annoying the crap out of them.”
 Driver Allen Kelly urged the convoy members to keep fighting.